 Alcohol harm reduction campaigns

-We will continue to support and develop local and regional alcohol campaigns.
+Continue to support and develop local and regional alcohol campaigns.

 "The effectiveness of alcohol harm reduction campaigns may be improved by directly communicating alcohol's long-term harms to the general adult population of drinkers along with drinking guidelines."